Ascerte/MovieLens-Recommendation-System/README.md

 All the files are then loaded into pandas dataframes then parsed.
 The training data is a sparse matrix of type COO.

 ## Dependencies
--numpy
+- numpy
--sklearn (for one-hot encoding genres)
+- sklearn (for one-hot encoding genres)
--lightFM
+- lightFM
--scipy
+- scipy